Framingham family finds burglar passed out in bed next to open bottle of wine

-FRAMINGHAM, MA (WHDH) - A man is facing charges after police say he broke into a home in Framingham and helped himself to a bottle of wine before passing out in a bed.
+FRAMINGHAM, Mass.
+(WHDH) – A man is facing charges after police say he broke into a home in Framingham and helped himself to a bottle of wine before passing out in a bed.

 John Walsh’s family returned home Monday night and made an unsettling discovery in their basement.
 Vaughn Buckley, 45, allegedly broke into Walsh’s home by shattering a window with a brick

 “Maybe just someone who was looking for a nice bed.
-It is a nice bed.
+It’s a nice bed.
 It’s a place to chill I guess,” Walsh said when asked about Buckley.

 Walsh says his mother, a school teacher, found Buckley sleeping in a bed in their basement with a partially empty bottle of wine next to him.